Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Introduction

 Recently, it has been discovered that SF$_6$ \cite{Aleksandrov1988, Grimsrud1985}, which has lower toxicity with improved handling over CS$_2$ \cite{Ezeribe2017}, can also serve as a negative ion TPC gas.
 This is with a further advantage of formation of a minority charge carrier specie SF$_\text{5}^-$, in addition to the main SF$_\text{6}^-$ charge carrier specie \cite{Phan2017}.
 Measurement of the arrival time difference between these charge species at the readout plane, allows for identification of the absolute perpendicular distance between an event interaction vertex and the charge readout plane.
 This characteristic is vital for full rejection of background events emanating from the surfaces of the detector materials.
 Such event fiducialisation power has been demonstrated using a controlled admixture of O$_2$ gas in a CS$_2$:CF$_4$ based target gas \cite{drift2015, Ifft2014}.

 The higher $^\text{19}$F content in SF$_6$ (relative to CF$_4$) offers a further advantage for improved WIMP-nucleon spin-dependent sensitivity \cite{Tovey2000, Bednyakov2004}.
 Studies indicate that stronger avalanche fields are required near the readout planes to achieve field ionization of SF$_6$ anions for electron avalanche due to the higher electron affinity of SF$_\text{6}$ relative to the CS$_\text{2}$ gas \cite{Phan2017}.
-These strong avalanche field are outside the operational range of more fragile electrode configurations in the conventional multiwire proportional counter (MWPC) geometry as used in DRIFT \cite{Charpak1979, Ferbel1991, Alner2005}.
+These strong avalanche fields are outside the operational range of more fragile electrode configurations in the conventional multiwire proportional counter (MWPC) geometry as used in DRIFT \cite{Charpak1979, Ferbel1991, Alner2005}.
 However, Thick Gaseous Electron Multipliers (ThGEMs) \cite{Sauli2016, Burns2017} have been demonstrated to produce gains of order 10$^3$ in SF$_6$ gas \cite{Phan2017}.
 Initial results show that a gain of 10$^4$ can be achieved with a triple thin GEM setup \cite{Ishiura2019}.
+Studies are ongoing to develop more efficient SF$_6$ gas purification \cite{Ezeribe2017} and recycling systems to ensure that minimal or no SF$_6$ gas is released to the atmosphere.
+This is vital as the greenhouse effect from a given mass of SF$_6$ gas is $\sim$4 orders of magnitude worse than an equal mass of CO$_2$ gas.

-The combination of the high gas gain from ThGEMs with low capacitance of the multiwires offers a route to achieving lower operational threshold with a 3-d reconstruction ability.
+The combination of the high gas gain from ThGEMs and the low capacitance of the multiwires offers a route to achieving a lower operational threshold with potential for a 3-d track reconstruction ability if used with two-plane multiwire configuration.
 Hence, the possible signal-to-noise ratio that can be achieved in operations with non-hybrid ThGEM or MWPC based TPC technologies with SF$_6$ target gas can be surpassed.

 In this work, we present for the first time, a demonstration of a ThGEM-Multiwire hybrid charge readout technology as a possible candidate for next generation large area, low threshold TPC-based directional dark matter detectors.
-In this hybrid configuration, the field ionization of the anions occur in the ThGEM while induced charge signals from the avalanche electrons are read out using wires coupled at a \si{\milli\meter}-scale distance above the ThGEM.
+In this hybrid configuration, field ionization of anions occur on the ThGEM while induced charge signals by the avalanche electrons are read out using wires coupled at a \si{\milli\meter}-scale distance behind the ThGEM.